Campus Safety and Crime Information

 Sexual Assault Elimination Act

-Enacted in March 2013, the Campus Save Act is the most recent, and far reaching, in a long line of laws that protect students from sexual violence and harassment.
-The act requires students, faculty and staff to be trained in the appropriate response to sexual violence and harassment.
-These programs will include a discussion of what constitutes sexual harassment and sexual violence, the school’s policies and disciplinary procedures, and the consequences of violating these policies.
+Enacted in March 2013, the Campus Save Act is the most recent and far-reaching in a long line of laws that protect students from sexual violence and harassment.
+The act requires students, faculty, and staff to be trained in the appropriate responses to sexual violence and harassment.
+These training programs include a discussion of the definition of sexual harassment and sexual violence, College policies and disciplinary procedures, and the consequences of violating these policies.

 Policy

-CVCC places a high priority on the safety of all students, employees and visitors.
-Any type of harassment, abuse, physical violence or intimidation is forbidden.
-Both college disciplinary procedures and criminal charges may be applied to these offenses.
+CVCC prioritizes the safety of all students, employees, and visitors.
+Harassment, abuse, physical violence, and intimidation are forbidden.
+College disciplinary procedures and criminal charges may be applied to these offenses.

 Student Bill of Rights

-1. Complainants have the right to assistance by all faculty and staff in reporting allegations of harassment, abuse, physical violence, sexual violence or intimidation.
+1. Complainants have the right to assistance from all faculty and staff in reporting allegations of harassment, abuse, physical violence, sexual violence, or intimidation.

-2. Complainants have the right in choosing the manner in which the complaint is filed.
+2. Complainants have the right to choose how the complaint is filed.

 1. The complainant may report the crime to law enforcement.